CaleenLHB/Hello-World/README.md

 # Hello-World
-Hopefully a first repository of many
+Hopefully the first repository of many